dotnet/docs/docs/standard/assembly/index.md

 There are several ways to create assemblies.
 You can use development tools, such as Visual Studio, that can create *.dll* or *.exe* files.
 You can use tools in the Windows SDK to create assemblies with modules from other development environments.
 You can also use common language runtime APIs, such as <xref:System.Reflection.Emit?displayProperty=nameWithType>, to create dynamic assemblies.

 Compile assemblies by building them in Visual Studio, building them with .NET Core command-line interface tools, or building .NET Framework assemblies with a command-line compiler.
-For more information about building assemblies using .NET Core CLI, see [.NET Core CLI overview](../../core/tools/index.md).
+For more information about building assemblies using .NET CLI, see [.NET CLI overview](../../core/tools/index.md).

 > [!NOTE]
 > To build an assembly in Visual Studio, on the **Build** menu, select **Build**.